-Then you have a whole lot of ways you can serve this up, perhaps shredded in wraps with salad, or on top of a bed of salad with crusty bread on the side, or even as part of a roast dinner with roasted baby potatoes and vegetables.
+There are a whole lot of ways you can serve your pork fillet, how about shredded in wraps with salad, or on top of a bed of salad with crusty bread on the side, or even as part of a roast dinner with roasted baby potatoes and vegetables.
 The options are endless!

 There are loads of ways to use up any leftovers too, I like the pork cold with a rice salad with peas and spring onions, or you can shred it and top a pizza with it, or stuff it in a pitta with some hummus.

-In the summer it is great to use your slow cooker so you aren’t heating up the kitchen, and side dishes are usually so easy to put together making this an easy summer meal which is really adaptable.
+In the summer it is great to use your slow cooker so you aren’t heating up the kitchen even more, and side dishes are usually so easy to put together making this an easy summer meal which is really adaptable.

 - 4 tbsp balsamic vinegar